gwegayhu/Open-Source-EDTech-Courseware-/respect-datalayer-repository/README.md

   wait.
 Changes are queued to be sent to the server.

 There are generally three patterns used by the repository:
-* Read as flow: the repository returns a flow from the local datalayer.
+* **Read as flow**: the repository returns a flow from the local datalayer.
 The remote flow checks for updates in the background as needed concurrently.
 If new data is received, it is inserted into the local datalayer.
 Inserting the data into the local database invalidates the flow and Room automatically emits an update.
-* Read as single value (suspended function): the repository tries to make an http request if a connection is available.
+* **Read as single value** (suspended function): the repository tries to make an http request if a connection is available.
 If data is received from the server, it is inserted into the local database.
 The repository then returns the local value.
-* Write: the data is saved in the local datalayer and enqueues a job to save it in the remote datalayer as soon as connectivity is available.
+* **Write**: the data is saved in the local datalayer and enqueues a job to save it in the remote datalayer as soon as connectivity is available.

 #### Offline-first conceptual notes: